robinwhitmore/jekylltechdocs/_includes/custom/shared/apis/order_shipment_transaction.md

+Shipment transactions happen when the status of the shipment changes.
+For example, when a shipment goes from <code>label_created</code> to <code>shipped</code>, a transaction occurs.

+​Use the Order Shipment Transactions API to retrieve the shipment transactions for an order.

 {% if site.project == "platform" %}
 {% include custom/shared/note_oauthAPI.html%}
 {% endif %}
 <h2>Fields</h2>

-The following table shows all fields that exist for this API, those that are returned when you retrieve a list, those that are required for `PUT` and `POST`, and those that are changeable using `PATCH` and `PUT`.
+The following table shows all fields that exist for this API and those that are returned when you retrieve a list.
 All fields are returned when you retrieve a single item.
 <table>
     <tbody>
     <tr>